calbec/flathunter/README.md

 #### Links

-Currently, ebay-kleinanzeigen and immowelt only crawl the first page, so make sure to sort by newest offers
+Currently, ebay-kleinanzeigen and immowelt only crawl the first page, so make sure to **sort by newest offers**.

 #### Bot registration
 A new bot can registered with the telegram chat with the [BotFather](https://telegram.me/BotFather).